Legal Guide

 How to Fix Ground Rent Issues

-Three main routes to address a ground rent problem before sale.
+There are three main routes to address a ground rent problem before a sale, plus the option of selling it as-is.

 Statutory lease extension